Dreams About the Boston Bombing

 The night of April 24th I had a third dream.
 In this dream, I watched as a man was put on trial for a terrible crime that angered many people.
 My reaction and the reaction of a small group of people became the focus of the dream.

 The first dream portrays wounded people being treated by poorly equipped ‘experts’ who are charged with restoring the injured people to health.
-I find it interesting that it was legs that were destroyed.
+I find it interesting that legs were destroyed.
 It’s impossible to have a strong walk with mangled legs.
-And since one of my assignments is equipping people to walk with God – the mangled legs seem to illustrate a problem in our walk with God.
-In a bizarre way – the fact that many people lost their legs in the bombing seems to be prophetic.
+And since one of my assignments is equipping people to walk with God, the mangled legs seem to illustrate a problem in our walk with God.
+In a bizarre way, the fact that many people lost their legs in the bombing seems to be prophetic.

 The blast was an act of terror.
 The goal of terror is to instill fear.
 One of the most devastating ways to cripple a person’s walk with God is to instill fear in them.

-In the final scene, a man appeared who completely recreated the old legs; making them into something new – something that had never existed before.
-The same basic materials – but rearranged in a way that made them stronger.
+In the final scene, a man appeared who completely recreated the old legs; making them into something new—something that had never existed before.
+He introduced a new process that made the damaged legs stronger.

 I see this dream as a challenge to leaders to get themselves better equipped to deal with the effects of emotional trauma and fear.

 The second dream illustrates confusion surrounding the arrest of the suspect.
 In reality, there is a great deal of confusion about who perpetrated the bombing.
 The press did a terrible job of covering the story, releasing one breaking story after another—many of which turned out to be false.
 With all the bad reporting, it’s no wonder conspiracy theories are so numerous.
 I think the point of the second dream is to warn us that there will be great confusion in the case.